Candida auris: History

 Arturo Casadevall, MD, PhD, and Molecular Microbiology and Immunology chair at Johns Hopkins Bloomberg School of Public Health stated:

 What this study suggests is this is the beginning of fungi adapting to higher temperatures, and we are going to have more and more problems as the century goes on.
 Global warming will lead to selection of fungal lineages that are more thermally tolerant.

 The COVID-19 pandemic has taken resources away from combating and tracking the fungus, which has led to outbreaks.
 Shortages of personal protective equipment forced medical personnel to reuse of gowns and masks during the pandemic, which has contributed to the fungi's spread.
-In 2021, the CDC identified strains of Candidozyma auris that were immune to all existing medications used to treat fungal infections.
+In 2021, the CDC identified strains of Candida auris that were immune to all existing medications used to treat fungal infections.
 Research published in Annals of Internal Medicine tracking the spread of C. auris from 2019 through 2021 revealed the fungus was present in over half of American states.

 Context

 Antimicrobial resistance in general is an increasingly common phenomenon.
 In 2010, two million people were reported to have contracted resistant infections in the United States – 23,000 fatally.
-(Note: According to official Center for Disease Control estimations.) "[M]ore recent estimates from researchers at Washington University School of Medicine put the death toll at 162,000.
+(Note: According to official Centers for Disease Control estimations.) "[M]ore recent estimates from researchers at Washington University School of Medicine put the death toll at 162,000.
 Worldwide fatalities from resistant infections are estimated at 700,000 per year.
 C. auris is one of the many microbial contributors to this global AMR estimation.